pfheatwole/thesis/source/abstract.rst

 It is trivial to produce an accurate estimate of the wind conditions that were present during a paragliding flight: simply answering "somewhere between 0 and 5000 km/h" would suffice.
-However, although the answer is technically correct, it is so imprecise that it is useless.
-The difficulty is to improve the precision while maintaining the accuracy.
-If the flight is ongoing the estimate can be updated as the paraglider rises and falls and twists and turns in response to the wind, but what if the flight has finished and all that remains is a record of its position over time?
+However, although that answer is technically correct, it is so imprecise that it is useless.
+The difficult task is to improve the precision while maintaining the accuracy.
+If the flight is in-progress then the estimate can be updated as the paraglider moves and rotates in response to the wind, but what if the flight has finished and all that remains is a record of its position over time?
 Is it possible to recover usefully precise estimates of the wind from position-only flight data?
 Developing that question is the motivation for this project.
 The ability to recreate the wind conditions from individual flights would enable the